munkybutt/SkinPlusPlus/README.md

 - SkinData.positions

 ## Performance
-Performance tests are done on a mesh with 507,906 vertices, each with 6 influences.
+Performance benchmarks are done on a mesh with 507,906 vertices, each with 6 influences.

 ### 3DsMax 2022
 #### Get Skin Data